Classical Mechanics and Electromagnetism

 A one-term laboratory course which will require students to design, assemble, calibrate, and use an apparatus to conduct a nontrivial experiment involving quantum optics or other current research area of physics.
 Students will work as part of a small team to reproduce the results of a published research paper.
 Each team will be guided by an instructor who will meet weekly with the students; the students are each expected to spend an average of 4 hours/week in the laboratory and the remainder for study and design.
 Enrollment is limited.
 Permission of the instructors required.

 This course aims at a quantitative understanding of how the nervous system computes.
 The goal is to link phenomena across scales from membrane proteins to cells, circuits, brain systems, and behavior.
 We will learn how to formulate these connections in terms of mathematical models, how to test these models experimentally, and how to interpret experimental data quantitatively.
 The concepts will be developed with motivation from some of the fascinating phenomena of animal behavior, such as: aerobatic control of insect flight, precise localization of sounds, sensing of single photons, reliable navigation and homing, rapid decision-making during escape, one-shot learning, and large-capacity recognition memory.
+Not offered 2023-2024.

 Special Topics in Physics